Trip Details

 B HOUSE

-Just next door, this large three-story, 4-bedroom house is used for our smaller groups and private groups.
-The house has 2 very large bedrooms and 1 bathroom/shower per floor, as well as a common floor, living room, and kitchen for hanging out.
+Just next door, this three-story, 4-bedroom house is used for our smaller groups and private groups.
+The house has 2 very large bedrooms and 1 bathroom/shower per guest floor, as well as a common floor, living room, and kitchen for hanging out.
 All showers are all hot water enabled.

 Boat and In-Water Details